2B: Related media and crossovers

 2B appears in two spin-off novels; the novelization Long Story Short, and the short story collection Short Story Long, both written by Yoko and Jun Eishima.
 2B is also a lead character in the 2023 anime adaptation Nier: Automata Ver1.1a, which features an alternate story supervised by Yoko to fit the new medium.
 2B was one of the characters featured in a crossover event with the mobile game Nier Reincarnation (2021).
 She is also represented in merchandise, including a life-sized figurine made by COCO, a Play Arts Kai figurine, a pop-up shop, a statue of the game's main cast, where she is shown alongside 9S and A2, shirts, and S.H.
 Figuarts NieR: Automata figures.

 2B is a playable guest character in Bandai Namco's fighting game Soulcalibur VI (2018).
 The DLC featured a scenario around the character, themed moves and weapons, and an alternate white variation dubbed "2P".
 Given the inverted colour scheme of 2B when playing as a second player, the name "2P" was adopted as a play on being player two, and it sounding similar to 2B.
 Yoko Taro jokingly suggested the P stands for Panasonic.
 Before 2B joined Soulcalibur VI, she was considered for Tekken 7, but according to producer Katsuhiro Harada, it could have been different.
 2B appeared alongside other Automata characters in a content patch in Shadowbringers, the third major expansion for Final Fantasy XIV.
 The scenario, titled YoRHa: Dark Apocalypse, was released in three parts, from 2019 to 2021.
 In 2024, 2B was added as DLC to the fighting game Granblue Fantasy Versus: Rising.

 A crossover with the mobile game SINoALICE (2017) depicted 2B as part of a story based around one of the game's boss characters.
 She also appeared in a crossover with the third-party title Punishing: Gray Raven (2019).
-2B's signature costume makes a cameo appearance in a number of third-party titles, such as Gravity Rush 2 (2017), PUBG: Battlegrounds (2017), Star Ocean: Anamnesis (2018), Phantasy Star Online 2 (2020), Fall Guys: Ultimate Knockout (2020), Babylon's Fall (2022), Tom Clancy's Rainbow Six Siege (2022), Goddess of Victory: Nikke (2023), Naraka: Bladepoint (2023), Stellar Blade (2024) and The First Descendant (2025).
+2B's signature costume makes a cameo appearance in a number of third-party titles, such as Gravity Rush 2 (2017), PUBG: Battlegrounds (2017), Star Ocean: Anamnesis (2018), Phantasy Star Online 2 (2020), Fall Guys: Ultimate Knockout (2020), Babylon's Fall (2022), Tom Clancy's Rainbow Six Siege (2022), Goddess of Victory: Nikke (2023), Naraka: Bladepoint (2023), Stellar Blade (2024), The First Descendant (2025) and Overwatch (2026).